msimerson/sentry/README.md

 # NAUGHTY

 Sentry has flexible rules for what constitutes a naughty connection.
 For SSH, attempts to log in as an invalid user are considered naughty.
-For SMTP, the sending of a virus, or an email with a high spam score could be considered naughty.
 See the configuration section in the script related settings.

 # CONNECT

 When new connections arrive, the connect method will log the attempt and the time.
-If the IP is white or blacklisted, it will exit immediately.
+If the IP is white or blacklisted, sentry exits immediately.

-Next, sentry checks to see if it has seen the IP more than 3 times.
+Next, sentry checks to see if the IP has been seen more than 3 times.
 If so, check the logs for successful, failed, and naughty attempts from that IP.
 If there are any successful logins, whitelist the IP and exit.